Miss Puerto Rico: History

 The Miss Puerto Rico Universe organization sent representatives to Miss Earth between 2001 and 2004 under Magaly Febles.
 From 2005 to 2013, Puerto Rico's representative to Miss Earth was selected through the Miss Puerto Rico Earth pageant.
 Under the direction of Shanira Blanco in 2014, the representative was selected through the Miss Mundo Puerto Rico pageant with the 1st Runner-Up being sent to Miss Earth.
 In 2018, Vanessa de Roide and Joe Amhed took control of the franchise.
 Currently, Amhed is the sole national director of Miss Earth Puerto Rico.

 Placements

 Puerto Rico conquered the crown of Miss Earth with Nellys Pimentel in 2019.
 In winning, Puerto Rico became one of only five countries to win the four most recognized pageants of Miss Universe, Miss World, Miss International and Miss Earth.
-Puerto Rico also became the first—and the only country as of 2024—to win the six most important beauty international competitions: Miss Universe, Miss World, Miss International, Miss Earth, Miss Supranational, and Miss Grand International.
+Puerto Rico also became the first to win the six most important beauty international competitions: Miss Universe, Miss World, Miss International, Miss Earth, Miss Supranational, and Miss Grand International.

 As of 2024, Puerto Rico has produced the following placements: